 Taken on its own a goalless draw at home to npower Championship leaders Cardiff is not a bad result, but with second-placed Hull beating Middlesbrough earlier in the day they are now three points adrift of the Tigers.

-He said: "I don't consider it two points dropped.
+"I don't consider it two points dropped.
 It is a good point against the top of the league team.
 I believe we tried everything we could to win the game.
-The reason why we didn't win is because they are a tough team to beat and it's no coincidence they are in the position they are.
+The reason why we didn't win is because they are a tough team to beat and it's no coincidence they are in the position they are," Zola said.

 "I'm not complaining, we tried everything we could and probably in the second half we created the opportunities to win the game.
 I believe with one, their goalkeeper was outstanding and another one maybe we were a little bit unlucky."